RussellLuo/kun/README.md

 ## Zen

 - Just write code for your business logic, generate everything else.
-- Implement the service once, consume it in various ways.
+- Implement the service once, consume it in various ways (in-process function call or RPC).

 ## Features